jjessiima/genematch/README.md

 ###Liscense
 Copyright 2016 -, Inc.
 Installation is free, but when used, credit is needed.
-JNU copyright rights are used.
+GNU copyright rights are used.